-If parents wish to appeal the Headmaster's decision to exclude/require removal, UCST recommends that parents or must do so within 3 working days OR 75 hours of the decision of the Headmaster's decision.
-Individual school exclusions policies must make clear the timescales that apply and that these supersede the timeframes provided for in the Complaints Procedure when it relates to an appeal against the permanent exclusion/required removal of a pupil.
+If parents wish to appeal the Head's decision to exclude/require removal, UCST recommends that parents must do so within 3 working days of the Head's decision.
+Dunottar School's local management school exclusions policy makes clear the timescales that apply and that these supersede the timeframes provided for in the Complaints Procedure when it relates to an appeal against the permanent exclusion/required removal of a pupil.
 This is important to provide certainty and to avoid matters becoming protracted.
 A school who receives a request outside the specified period is not obliged to arrange an appeal, but it is recognised that there may be exceptional circumstances where an appeal may be accommodated; in such circumstances, schools may exercise their discretion and arrange a Stage 3 panel hearing to take place outside the normal timescales.

-16. Request for review
+Request for Review

-Upon notification of the Headmaster's decision to exclude or require a pupil to leave the School, parents may wish to appeal the Headmaster's decision and request a Panel hearing under Stage 3 of the Complaints Procedure.
+Upon notification of the Head's decision to exclude or require a pupil to leave the School, parents may wish to appeal the Head's decision and request a Panel hearing under Stage 3 of the Complaints Procedure.
 The process set out in Stage 3 of the Complaints Procedure must be followed.

-Unless individual school policy states otherwise, UCST recommends that an application should be received by the Clerk to the LGB within 75 hours or 3 working days of the decision being notified to the parents and clearly set out the grounds on which parents are asking for a review and the outcome that they seek.
+Unless individual school policy states otherwise, UCST recommends that an application should be received by the Clerk to the LGB within 3 working days of the decision being notified to the parents and clearly set out the grounds on which parents are asking for a review and the outcome that they seek.

-17. Review hearing (under Stage 3 of the Complaints Procedure)
+Review Hearing (under Stage 3 of the Complaints Procedure)